-Let us now compare the temperature-dependent transition rates to $\Gamma_\text{B}$ and $\Gamma_\text{D}$ to examine the brightness of \ce{CsPbBr3} NCs.
-First, we investigate the conversion efficiency, i.e. the fraction of a state population that is converted to the other exciton state (\myautoref[a]{fig:IBID} and note~\ref{SIsec:conversionefficiency}).
-We can define the conversion efficiency from bright to dark, resp. dark to bright, exciton as $\gamma_\downarrow/(\Gamma_\text{B} + \gamma_\downarrow)$, resp. $\gamma_\uparrow/(\Gamma_\text{D} + \gamma_\uparrow)$.
-For CdSe-based NCs, bright excitons are efficiently converted into dark excitons at the lowest temperatures while dark-bright conversion is frozen.
-As temperature is increased, conversion from dark to bright exciton becomes possible and even more efficient than bright-to-dark conversion from a few Kelvin onwards.
-In contrast, for LHP NCs, both bright-dark and dark-bright exciton conversion are frozen at low temperature (see note~\ref{SIsec:conversionefficiency}).
+We now compare the temperature-dependent transition rates to $\Gamma_\text{B}$ and $\Gamma_\text{D}$ to examine the brightness of \ce{CsPbBr3} NCs in the absence of a magnetic field.
+First, we investigate the conversion efficiency, i.e. the fraction of a state population converting to the other exciton state (\myautoref[a]{fig:IBID} and note~\ref{SIsec:conversionefficiency}).
+The conversion efficiency from bright to dark exciton, resp. dark to bright exciton levels, is defined as $\gamma_\downarrow/(\Gamma_\text{B} + \gamma_\downarrow)$, resp. $\gamma_\uparrow/(\Gamma_\text{D} + \gamma_\uparrow)$.
+In CdSe-based NCs, bright excitons are efficiently converted into dark excitons at low temperatures while dark-bright conversion is frozen.
+With increasing temperature, conversion from dark to bright exciton becomes possible and even more efficient than bright-to-dark conversion from a few Kelvin onwards.
+In contrast, for LHP NCs, both bright-dark and dark-bright exciton conversions are frozen at low temperature (see note~\ref{SIsec:conversionefficiency}).
 As temperature is increased, both conversion efficiencies increase and dark-bright conversion becomes more efficient than bright-dark conversion.
-As such, the asymmetry between dark-bright and bright-dark exciton conversion is less pronounced in LHP NCs which, combined with the favourable degeneracy of the bright state, leads to an overall larger population in the bright exciton state (\myautoref[b]{fig:IBID}).
+As such, the asymmetry between dark-bright and bright-dark exciton conversion is less pronounced in LHP NCs, which, coupled with the favourable degeneracy of the bright state, results in a larger overall population in the bright exciton state (\myautoref[b]{fig:IBID}).